Rigidity of groups of circle diffeomorphisms and Teichm\"uller spaces: Conjugation of a group of circle diffeomorphisms to a M obius group

 \begin{remark} The above metric can be alternatively defined by using the operator norm of $\varphi \in A^p(\D^*)$ acting on $A^q(\D^*)$ with $1/p+1/q=1$.
 This is done in \cite[Definition 6.5]{Mat3}.
-However, the ratio of the two norms is bounded from above and below (see Kra \cite[p.90]{Kra} for example), and hence there is no much difference. \end{remark}
+However, the ratio of the two norms is bounded from above and below (see Kra \cite[p.90]{Kra}), and hence there is not much difference. \end{remark}

 The topology defined by $d_{WP}^p$ coincides with the original topology on $T^p$.
-Continuity of the $p$-Weil-Petersson metric $d_{WP}^p$ on $T^p$ will be shown in Theorem \ref{continuous} later.
+Continuity of the $p$-Weil--Petersson metric $d_{WP}^p$ on $T^p$ will be shown in Theorem \ref{continuous} later.
+For $p=2$, it is known that $d_{WP}^2$ is $C^\infty$-differentiable.
 From the definition, we see that $d_{WP}^p$ is invariant under $R_\tau$ for every $\tau \in T^p$.
 In particular,